corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 * periodically syncing network data with the MGM

 The timer metrics of the membership worker focus on the areas mentioned above.
 Specifically, the timer metrics cover:
-* each stage of registration on both the MGM and membership side,
+* each stage of registration on both the MGM and membership side
 * general membership actions (which at the moment only include the distribution of network data by the MGM),
 * synchronisation of network data handling on both the MGM and member sides